 The influence of computing has been profound in shaping the world in which we now live.
-The use of technology is almost universal among UK businesses, and increasingly businesses are adopting strategic technologies to deliver new opportunities.
+The use of technology is almost universal among UK businesses, and businesses are increasingly adopting strategic technologies to generate new opportunities.

-The BTEC Level 3 National Extended Diploma in Computing is designed to offer an in-depth experience of computing topics that will empower your future choices.
-It is the same value as three A-levels, with similar opportunities for university and employment.
+The BTEC Level 3 National Extended Diploma in Computing is designed to offer an in-depth experience of computing topics that will shape your future choices.
+It carries the same value as three A-levels, with similar opportunities for university and employment.

 You will develop knowledge of computer science and computer systems, as well as a range of computer skills such as managing networks, systems analysis, design and methodology, and designing and developing websites and databases.

 You should have five GCSEs at grade C (4) or above, including English Language and Maths.
 A Computer Science based qualification is also desirable.

 Alternatively you should have a BTEC First Level 2 at Merit grade or OCR National Level 2 at Merit grade.
 This will be discussed during your interview / enrolment.

 Assessment is based 80% on course work via a range of methods.
 You will be asked to complete written assignments, undertake presentations, prepare case studies, and work on 'real projects'.

 20% of your marks will come from an external exam.

 You may have to fund trips and visits in support of this qualification.
 Costs will be discussed during your induction period.